kylepajari/SWToW/README.md

 /////////////////////////////////////////////////////////////////////

-Early build contains four levels with four flyable player ships:
+Early build contains four levels with four flyable player ships(and one hidden ship):

 -X-Wing